-Hiroshi Teshigahara is the 3rd Ikebana Sogestu School head master and acclaimed filmmaker*.
-As the son of Sofu Teshigahara, the founder of Ikebana Sogetsu School, Hiroshi Teshigahara became the 3th head master.
+Hiroshi Teshigahara is the 3rd Ikebana Sogestu School headmaster and acclaimed filmmaker*.
+As the son of Sofu Teshigahara, the founder of Ikebana Sogetsu School, Hiroshi Teshigahara became the 3rd headmaster.

 Hiroshi Teshigahara built Sogetsu Pottery Kiln in Echizen Town of Nyu-gun, Fukui Prefecture.

-The pottery in Echizen is mostly fired at ｈigher temperatures.
-The pottery in Echizen often has the warmth of the clay.
+The pottery in Echizen is fired chiefly at higher temperatures.
+Therefore, the pottery in Echizen often has the warmth of clay.
 Hiroshi Teshigahara pottery often took on distorted shapes.
-I felt his pottery the warmth of the clay from distorted shapes even if glaze pottery.
+I felt his pottery, the warmth of the clay from distorted shapes, even if glaze pottery.

 *Hiroshi Teshigahara has another well-known face as an award-winning filmmaker.
-Adaption film of Kobo Abe’s novel with the same title, “Woman in the Dunes” won numerous awards.
+The adaption film of Kobo Abe’s novel with the same title, “Woman in the Dunes,” won numerous awards.
 Hiroshi passed away in 2001.
-He introduced Japanese traditional culture – ikebana, tea ceremony and pottery in the world.
+He introduced Japanese traditional culture – ikebana, tea ceremony, and pottery worldwide.